 Traditional Events in Italy's Many Cities

 Italy is a country with a long history of traditions and cultural events.
-Depending on which time of the year you decide to visit and where you are staying, you may have the luck to participate to one of the numerous feasts the country offers.
+Depending on which time of the year you decide to visit and where you are staying, you may have the luck to participate to one of the numerous festivals the country offers.
 If you're particularly interested in one of them, you may even decide to organize your entire holiday around it.
-Let's take a look at some of the more curious, famous and interesting.
-The links to their dedicated websites will help you appreciate them even better and will offer all the necessary information in the eventuality you decide to participate.
+Let's take a look at some of the more curious, famous and interesting sagre, festivals and events in the country.

 Sagra del Mandorlo in Fiore (Festival of the Blossoming Almonds): it usually takes place during the first weeks of February, even though sometimes (this year, for instance) it may get delayed of a few days.
 Created seventy years ago, the Sagra del Mandorlo in Fiore celebrates the coming of Spring in the beautiful land of Sicily and in the Valle dei Templi in particular.

 The Giostra del Saracino (The Joust of the Saracen): it takes place on the first Sunday of September and is probably one of the most beautiful medieval reenactments in the country.
 Take a plunge into the atmosphere, sounds and colors of 13th century Italy and watch knights in armor joustling against each other.